 It was obvious now that for her father, such was not mutually shared.

 Just as any other teenager, Claire had mixed feelings about school.
-Others of her brethren joined her; she was hardly the only werewolf on the campus of mundane Battle Ground High School.
+Others of her brethren joined her; she was hardly the only werewolf on the mundane campus of Battle Ground High School.
 Some werewolf families belonging to higher and wealthier packs attended private schools specifically for werewolves.
 Such families held themselves higher above humans more than the average loup-garou lifestyle; they refused to commingle or interact with humans, both for the sake of safety as well as conceited views.
 Granted, Claire's father tended to be vigilant when dealing with humans, but he knew interactions with humans were an unavoidable necessity in their day-to-day life.

 Walking amongst all the human teenagers, Claire couldn't help but feel she stuck out like a sore thumb, despite appearing despicably ordinary to the naked eye.
 At a lean and leggy five-foot-five, with a full head of long, flowing burnt auburn hair, and soft pale skin, she knew she was beautiful.
 However, she found it hard to feel proud of her endowments as of late, knowing Luke and other wolf-boys were snapping at her heels.
 She no longer wore tight and revealing articles of clothing; if she ever did, she made sure her petite figure was shrouded with a baggy hoodie or T-shirt that offered plenty enough breathing space.
 As her wise mother always told her when she was a foolishly younger teen: "Don't put it on display for all to see if you don't intend to sell."

 "God, you can smell it in the air," Claire's best friend Trixie declared, wrinkling her nose.
 "Everyone is all amped up for the Rite."

 "Everyone?"
 Claire drawled, taking a glance out to her bustling schoolmates around her in the halls.